William-gregory/SeaIceExtentForecasting/north/readme.md

 This directory contains a series of python scripts to run sea ice extent forecasts in line with the Sea Ice Prediction Networks annual call for submissions.
 The call for submissions begins each June (June 1st) where forecasts of the September sea ice extent are made based on data from May -- the deadline to submit the forecast to SIPN is typically the 12th of each call month.
 This then proceeds for July 1st, August 1st, and September 1st.
+Note that these scripts are setup to run forecasts in real-time, hence they should only be executed after the latest data become available.
+In other words they should be run in the 12 day window after each call month.

 The forecast method in this case is the statistical model outlined in Gregory et al., 2020.
 To run this code for the first time, please follow the steps below:

-1) cp -r /home/wjg/SIPN_forecasts ~/.
-2) cp ~/SIPN_forecasts/north/misc/ComplexNetworks.py ~/.local/lib/python3.7/site-packages/.
+1) cp ../ComplexNetworks.py ~/.local/lib/python3.7/site-packages/.
-3) conda activate base
-4) pip install --user netCDF4
+2) pip install --user netCDF4
-5) If you don't have a NASA EarthData account, get one here: https://urs.earthdata.nasa.gov/users/new
+3) If you don't have a NASA EarthData account, get one here: https://urs.earthdata.nasa.gov/users/new
-6) Once this is done, type command 7) below into the terminal, replacing uid and psswd with your details
+4) Once this is done, type command 7) below into the terminal, replacing uid and psswd with your details
-7) echo 'machine urs.earthdata.nasa.gov login uid password psswd' >> ~/.netrc
+5) echo 'machine urs.earthdata.nasa.gov login uid password psswd' >> ~/.netrc
-8) chmod 0600 ~/.netrc
+6) chmod 0600 ~/.netrc
-9) Follow the steps here https://cds.climate.copernicus.eu/api-how-to to get a Copernicus CDS account
+7) Follow the steps here https://cds.climate.copernicus.eu/api-how-to to get a Copernicus CDS account
-10) Place the hidden file .cdsapirc containing the url information and your api key into ~/. on the CPOM server
+8) Place the hidden file .cdsapirc containing the url information and your api key into ~/. on the CPOM serv\
+er
-11) You may need to run pip install --user cdsapi
+9) You may need to run pip install --user cdsapi
-12) python July1st.py
+10) python June1st.py (the forecasts will be printed to the terminal)